-In addition to the highest product purity possible, European consumers of HPM expect the products they use to be traceable, having 'green credentials', and with a preference for locally sourced materials.
-The local supply chain in Europe is growing rapidly, and, in addition to the battery gigafactories under construction, will soon include 5 precursor makers, 4 electrolyte and separator factories, and 8 battery pack assembly plants.
+In addition to the highest product purity possible, European consumers of HPM expect the products they use to be traceable, having 'green credentials', and with a strong preference for locally sourced materials.
+The local supply chain in Europe is growing rapidly, and, in addition to the battery gigafactories under construction, will soon include five precursor makers, four electrolyte and separator factories, and eight battery pack assembly plants.
 At least twelve of the gigafactories that consume manganese inputs are or will be located between 200 km and 500 km of the Project, as shown below.